 Without traveling through Nepal by bus we would not have seen all these country villages and people spending their time in them.
 We saw market happenings, religious festivals, school children waiting for school buses and mothers carrying babies.
 And – we saw people crossing rivers along rope bridges.
 There was just a rope bridge, nothing else.

 And we saw a lot of trucks carrying everything from standing people and tightly packed cows to loads of rice sacks.

 Highway Pokhara to Nepal: A typical painted truck

 A young mother with her children

 And finally, we were in Kathmandu.
-And it took eight hours… Happy but a bit exhausted we took a taxi to our hotel.
-We had thought we would walk but we now needed to wash our hands and get a clean hotel room.
+This all took eight hours… Happy but maybe a bit exhausted after the eight hours we now took a taxi to our hotel.
+As the distance was short we had planned to walk but the wild Kathmandu traffic made us change our minds.
+After all travel we now needed to wash our hands and get a clean hotel room.